2 Ways to Check Android SDK Versions (2022)

 Using Android Studio

 1. Open your Android Studio.
-In the welcome screen, select “More Actions” > “SDK Manager”:
+In the welcome screen, click on the three-dot icon that locates at the top-right corner then select “SDK Manager” from the drop-down:

-If you haven’t updated Android Studio for a long time, you might see the interface below. if it is the case, select “Configure” > “SDK Manager”:
+If you haven’t updated Android Studio for a long time, you might see the interface below. if it is the case, select select “More Actions” > “SDK Manager”:

-2. Navigate to “Appearance & Behavior” > “System Settings” > “Android SDK” and now you can see the SDK versions that were installed in the “API Level” and “Name” columns (focus on “API Level”).
+2. Navigate to “Appearance & Behavior” > “System Settings” > “Android SDK”, and now you can see the SDK versions that were installed in the “API Level” and “Name” columns (focus on “API Level”).

 Using Command Line